Cleft Lip and Palate Rhinoplasty Case in Korea_Structural Reconstruction Using Rib Cartilage

 Surgical Procedure in Cleft Lip and Palate Rhinoplasty

-c) Nostril Correction – A composite graft (cartilage-skin graft) was performed to reshape the shortened right alar base and improve nostril symmetry.
+A composite graft (cartilage-skin graft) reshaped the shortened right alar base.

-All procedures were performed using a closed rhinoplasty approach, leaving no external scars.
+All procedures were performed using a closed rhinoplasty technique, leaving no external scars.

 Frontal View: